Bostonians remember deadly marathon bombing 10 years later

 Police captured a bloodied and wounded Dzhokhar Tsarnaev in the Boston suburb of Watertown, where he was hiding in a boat parked in a backyard, hours after his brother died.
 Tamerlan Tsarnaev, 26, had been in a gunfight with police and was run over by his brother as he fled.

-“I think we’re all still living with those tragic days 10 years ago,” Bill Evans, the former Boston Police Commissioner, said.
+“I think we’re all still living with those tragic days 10 years ago,” Bill Evans, the former Boston Police Commissioner, said recently.

 Dzhokhar Tsarnaev was sentenced to death and much of the attention, in recent years, has been around his bid to avoid being executed.